ibowditch/userdocs/events.md

 2. Signing in using the icon on the top right of the event
 3. Signing out using the "Sign-Out" button
 4. Clicking a member name to edit their attendance details.
-5. The event becomes open as the time reaches 1 hour before start time.
+5. As the event becomes open as the time reaches 1 hour before start time.
-6. The event becomes closed as the end time is passed.
+6. As the event closes when the end time is passed.
 7. Just after midnight, when the "slate is cleaned", and events for the new day are shown.

 ## Mandatory Event Fields